 Pre-Lesson

-Understanding Our Worldviews(link is external): Students create posters to help identify how their particular worldviews might affect their study of history.
+Understanding Our Worldviews(link is external)(link is external): Students create posters to help identify how their particular worldviews might affect their study of history.

 Content Application